jackwong95/MMURandomStuff/README.md

 4) This repository may contain wrong information especially my notes.

 # WARNING

 You're allowed to copy, edit, or do anything that is under this repository.
 However I do not recommend anyone to do so, because you will not gain any knowledge from ctrl + c and v. **cheating is bad :)**

+# CONTACT

+If you want to help contribute this repository by adding more things, then drop me an email - jackwongtiongkiat@gmail.com